Get the latest from TODAY

 You wouldn’t let your child drink a glass of cognac or smoke a cigarette, so why would you send him out on a football field to risk brain damage?

-He warns that children who play football, hockey and lacrosse could face a lifetime of health consequences and details his findings in his new book, “Truth Doesn't Have a Side: My Alarming Discovery about the Danger of Contact Sports.”
+He warns that children who play football, hockey and lacrosse could face a lifetime of health consequences and details his findings in his book, “Truth Doesn't Have a Side: My Alarming Discovery about the Danger of Contact Sports.”

 “We need to develop more brain-friendly, healthier types of sports,” Omalu told TODAY.
 “We have elevated sports to the level of a religion.
 We’re in denial of the truth.”